This article was updated August 2018.

 It’ll work just like Hoppin’, but instead of a wristband, you’ll get a plastic card pre-loaded to pay for up to 32 ounces that you swipe using QR code technology at the taps.

-It’ll disable after 32 ounces, when you’ll need to recharge the card (so you don’t get sloppy).
+It’ll disabled after 32 ounces, when you’ll need to recharge the card (so you don’t get sloppy).

 Pour Charlotte will be a whopping 6,900 square feet.

-The exact address is 1212 Central Ave, near Moo & Brew in the heart of Plaza Midwood.
+The exact address is 1212 Central Avenue, near Moo & Brew in the heart of Plaza Midwood.